• Skip to primary navigation

 Chermoula Recipe

-You may not be familiar with "chermoula", but if you've had traditional herb and oil based marinade-sauces like chimichurri, zhug, salsa verde, even pesto, you've had something quite similar.
+You may not be familiar with "chermoula", but if you've had traditional herb and oil based marinade-sauces like chimichurri, zhug, salsa verde, even this pesto recipe, you've had something quite similar.

 Chermoula is a North African condiment typically used as a marinade for a variety of seafood, but truly it is so much more versatile.
 It is considered a Moroccan sauce.